 How To Apply

 Ontario Works provides income and employment supports to people in temporary financial need.

-There are three options for applying to Ontario Works.
-You can apply online using the Online Application for Social Assistance, by telephone or in person.
+Ontario Works now has a centralized intake process.
+There are two options for applying to Ontario Works.
+You can apply online using the Online Application for Social Assistance or by telephone.

 In order to determine your eligibility for assistance, you will be asked for the following information for each family member: